 . $HOME/.bash_profile is environment variable file

-Instead of doing the export and zip separately, creating an interim dump file (or doing unzip and import), unix has the ability to pipe the output from one program (such as exp) as input to another program (such as gzip) as they both run in parallel, without having to run the programs sequentially and without having to create interim files.
+Instead of doing the export and zip separately, creating an interim dump file (or doing unzip and import), Unix can pipe the output from one program (such as exp) as input to another program (such as GZIP) as they both run in parallel, without having to run the programs sequentially and without having to create interim files.